Tw1ddle/game-of-life/embed/README.md

 Downloaded from: www.conwaylife.com/patterns/all.zip
 ```

-The largest patterns have been deleted to save bandwidth.
+The largest patterns have not been included here, in order to save bandwidth.

 # License

-These patterns were not created by me (Sam Twidale), and many may be copyrightable.
-Be considerate and contact the creators, especially if you wish to use any pattern in a commercial project.
+These patterns were created by various authors, and many may be copyrightable.
+Be considerate and contact the creators, especially if you wish to use a pattern in a commercial project.